SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   2. Further simplification of the overall configuration process.
 Overhaul of "Race Settings", "Simulator Settings" and "Simulator Configuration"
   3. Integrate WebView2 with Edge to cope with the pending shutdown of IE 11 (https://www.autohotkey.com/boards/viewtopic.php?f=83&t=79868)
   4. Port all AHK applications to AutoHotkey 2.0.2
-  5. Full system-wide support for culture- or country-specific units, number formats and other localization stuff
-  6. Resizeable windows or larger window sizes for the "large" applications
+  5. Resizeable windows or larger window sizes for the "large" applications
-  7. [Important] Migrate from .NET Core 3.1 to .NET 6.0 (https://devblogs.microsoft.com/dotnet/december-2022-updates/)
+  6. [Important] Migrate from .NET Core 3.1 to .NET 6.0 (https://devblogs.microsoft.com/dotnet/december-2022-updates/)